Transition Planning for High School Students with Disabilities

-CAR’s application requires medical documentation of disabilities.
+CAR’s application requires verification of disabilities.
 Disability documentation must be recent and verify the nature and extent of the disability and clearly show the need for each of your requested accommodations.
-Individual Educational Plans, while helpful, are not sufficient medical documentation.
+Individual Educational Plans, while helpful, are not sufficient disability verification.
 While still in high school, plan ahead and request that your school give you updated evaluations or diagnostic testing with adult norms before you leave.

 Learn more on our Application Process page.

 Communication and self-advocacy

 - Develop and practice self-advocacy skills to ensure your needs are met.

 - Talk with your instructors.
 Be sure each of them understands your needed accommodations; work out any details.